 As she moved, she felt the magic of the place surging in her bones.
 The Veil was thin as parchment, currents of power flowing just beyond reach, a swarm of lesser spirits pressing close.
 She could hear a few of them whispering to her, tempting her, seeking a way across.
-As always, she refused to listen, but she worked her sense of their power into her dance.
+As always, she refused to listen, but she worked her sense of their power and yearning into her dance.

 Her arms praised, embraced, supplicated.
-She ended at the very foot of the table-stone, bowed low in a pose of proud submission, her lungs pulling in great gasps of the night air.
+She ended at the very foot of the table-stone, bowed in a pose of proud submission, her lungs pulling in great gasps of the night air.

-There was a deep silence.
+There was deep silence.

 Then she heard the creature atop the table-stone, as it rose from its seat and moved closer.
 Then it stepped down onto the grass, and the moonlight revealed it.